ginstrom/paladin-novel/chapters/03_shore-of-second-chances.md

 "Others say there are still people who remember what mercy looks like."
 Maera's weathered hands pointed out more details on the map.
 "The way-station offers shelter, but it's temporary.
 A place to rest and plan, not to hide.
 Too close to the roads, too well-known to certain... interested parties."

+She paused, her finger tracing the grotto where the way-station lay.
+"Though I'll grant you this—that particular grotto is unusually well hidden.
+Slavers have never ventured into it, far as I know.
+Some say there's a lingering blessing over the place, others claim it's cursed."
+Her eyes met Gond's directly.
+"Don't mean to tell you your business, but no blessing or curse will stop truly determined pursuit.
+The protection, whatever it is, won't last forever."

 "And for permanent hiding?"
 Gond asked.

 Maera's stick moved north from the way-station, to a ragged range of hills.
 "The Thornwood Hills.
 Thirty miles inland, rough country.
 Caves and hidden valleys, game to hunt, streams for water.
 The terrain breaks up pursuit—supply wagons can't follow, and most bounty hunters won't risk the climb."
 She paused.
 "But it's harsh living.
 Winter kills the unprepared, and you'd be cut off from news, supplies, any hope of striking back at your enemies."

 Gond's eyes fixed on the map.
 "Striking back."

 "Blackwater's dangerous for branded men, but not impossible.
 The city's grown fat on slave gold—guards can be bought, officials look the other way, and there are always shadows for those who know how to use them."
 Maera met his gaze.
 "But the Crimson Company's doubled patrols recently.
-They're searching for piraets now, or so they say, offering rewards for information.
+They're offering rewards for information.
 Your faces will be known."

 "You're advising against it," Sim observed.